 - Pros and cons of using a content matrix

-- How does a content matrix relate to your content marketing?
+- How to use a content matrix to inform your content marketing

 - How do you create a content matrix?